mokshdoshi2005/FinancialAnalzyer_MCP/README.md

 ## What We Built

-FinanceIQ Analyzer is an MCP (Model Context Protocol) server that provides intelligent financial document analysis capabilities.
+FinanceIQ Analyzer is an MCP (Model Context Protocol) server that processes financial documents and extracts key information.
 Our tool can:

 ### Core Features

-- **Loan Comparison Engine**: Automatically compare multiple loan offers and identify hidden fees
+- **Document Processing**: Extract key clauses, terms, and conditions from financial documents
-- **Investment Contract Analysis**: Parse complex financial documents and highlight key terms
+- **Intelligent Summarization**: Parse complex financial documents and highlight key terms
+- **Interactive Q&A:**: Calculate total costs and identify savings opportunities
 - **Mortgage Document Review**: Calculate total costs and identify savings opportunities
-- **Insurance Plan Optimization**: Compare coverage options and find optimal cost/benefit ratios

 ### Real-World Impact